nbotond20/create-release/README.md

 ### Slack inputs

+For this to work you'll need to create a Slack app and add it to your workspace.
+You'll also need to enable `Incoming Webhooks` for your app.
+You can find more information about this [here](https://api.slack.com/authentication/basics).

 - `SLACK_BOT_TOKEN`: Slack bot token
 - `title`: Title of the release (You can use the `$release_name` variable to include the release name)
 - `hide-authors`: Hide authors in release notes